-- (i) Visible congenital or traumatic deformity of the ear. - (ii) History of active drainage from the ear within the previous 90 days. - (iii) History of sudden or rapidly progressive hearing loss within the previous 90 days. - (iv) Acute or chronic dizziness. - (v) Unilateral hearing loss of sudden or recent onset within the previous 90 days. - (vi) Audiometric air-bone gap equal to or greater than 15 decibels at 500 Hertz (Hz), 1,000 Hz, and 2,000 Hz. - (vii) Visible evidence of significant cerumen accumulation or a foreign body in the ear canal. - (viii) Pain or discomfort in the ear.
+- (i) Visible congenital or traumatic deformity of the ear. - (ii) History of active drainage from the ear within the previous 90 days. - (iii) History of sudden or rapidly progressive hearing loss within the previous 90 days. - (iii) History of sudden or rapidly progressive hearing loss within the previous 90 day(iv) Acute or chronic dizziness. - (v) Unilateral hearing loss of sudden or recent nset within the previous 90 days. (vi) Audiometric air-bone gap equal to or greater than 15 decibels at 500 Hertz (Hz), 1,000 Hz, and 2,000 Hz. - (vii) Visible evidence of significant cerumen accumulation or a foreign body in the ear canal. - (viii) Pain or discomfort in the ear.